davisrbr/davisrbr/README.md

 - An adversarial attack on concept-based interpretability methods.
 [Arxiv link](https://arxiv.org/abs/2110.07120).
 In AdvML Frontiers @ ICML 2022.

+- The SVD of Convolutional Weights: A CNN Interpretability Framework.
+[Arxiv link](https://arxiv.org/abs/2208.06894), accompanying [interpretability library](https://github.com/pnnl/DeepDataProfiler) and a (somewhat dated) [streamlit demo](https://share.streamlit.io/pnnl/deepdataprofiler/frontend/main_streamlit.py).

 ### 🔨 Some (more or less) recent projects

-- An interpretability library.
-Code [here](https://github.com/pnnl/DeepDataProfiler) and accompanying [streamlit demo](https://share.streamlit.io/pnnl/deepdataprofiler/frontend/main_streamlit.py).

 - An app (now on TestFlight!) that converts an image of a bookshelf to a list of books.
 [Sign up here](https://lookshelf.app/).